 To attach your video light(s) you’ll need a tray and handle system plus an arm that allows you to mount and position the light.
 This is a convenient setup for scuba divers, but might be a bit cumbersome for snorkeling and freediving.
 Luckily, you can add and remove this kit as desired, giving you full flexibility to customize your smart phone housing rig for each dive.

-Be sure to read my complete guide to video lights below to help choose the right light for your budget and diving.
+Be sure to read my complete Buyer’s Guide and Comparison of Video Lights linked below to help choose the right light for your budget and diving.

 Popular Smart Phone Housings

-These are two of my favorite smart phone housings.
+Below are some of my favorite smart phone housings.
+These are universal housings, meaning they fit a variety of iOS and/or Android phones.
 The links below are affiliate links, so you get the best price online and I get a small commission to help support this website.